 The obligation generally arises when the asset is installed or the ground / environment is disturbed at the production location.
-When the liability is initially recognized, the present value of the estimated costs is capitalized by increasing the carrying amount of the related mining assets to the extent that it was incurred by the development / construction of the mine.
+When the liability is initially recognized, the present value of the estimated costs is capitalized by increasing the carrying amount of the related evaluation and exploration or mining assets to the extent that it was incurred by the evaluation and exploration of the mineral property or the development / construction of the mine.
 Over time, the discounted liability is increased for the change in present value based on the discount rates that reflect current market assessments and the risks specific to the liability.